kitoko552/clrpalette/README.md

 So you can manage clr file indirectly across the project team if you put on the JSON file under Git.
 If you use [AliSoftware/SwiftGen](https://github.com/AliSoftware/SwiftGen) in your project, you also manage same colors as UIColor in code.

+## Installation
+Copy or move executable file /path/to/clrpalette/bin/clrpalette to your project.

 ## License
 clrpalette is under the MIT License.
 See `LICENSE` file in this repository.